 Designed: Bexhill, – St Andrew (1900)

 A G Wallace

-Arthur Gregory Wallace (1872-1917) was the son of the vicar of the Ascension, Lavender Hill, a church by J Brooks that was completed by Somers Clarke junior and J T Micklethwaite.
+Arthur Gregory Wallace (1872-1917) was the son of the vicar of the Ascension, Lavender Hill, a church by J Brooks that was completed by Somers Clarke junior and his partner J T Micklethwaite.
 Presumably because of this contact, Wallace became their pupil and worked on the completion of the church himself.
 Afterwards he worked in Micklethwaite’s office.
-In 1901 he was still living in Battersea, in the same locality, as a lodger in the home of another architect, Thomas Reeve Greig (1865-1921) and in 1911, stiil single, he had moved only as far as Upper Tooting.
+In 1901 he was still living in Battersea, in the same locality, as a lodger in the home of another architect, Thomas Reeve Greig (1865-1921) and in 1911, still single, he had moved only as far as Upper Tooting.
 After Micklethwaite’s death, Wallace continued at least some of his work, including the restoration of Whittlesford church, Cambridgeshire, and was using the name of Micklethwaite in his practice as late as 1911, when he completed the firm’s work on Winchelsea church.
-However, by 1913, when he designed the choir school for Westminster abbey, he used only his own name.
+However, by 1913 when he designed the choir school for Westminster Abbey, he used only his own name.